CDCgov/tostadas/docs/user-guide/vadr_install.md

 ## Clone the Repository

-First, make sure that you are inside of the root directory of the tostadas repository, and then run the following:
+Ensure the working directory is the root of the TOSTADAS repository, and then run the following:

 ```bash
 git clone https://github.com/ncbi/vadr.git